Anchor and Windlass Tips for Modern Members | Modern Sailing

 To learn more about your chosen boat's anchor type/weight and rode type/length, go to our Boats & Rates webpage.
 Click on the name of your boat of interest, scroll down past the description, and click "Additional Info."
 You'll see a list of the boat's specifications and equipment, including ground tackle.
 All Modern Sailing yachts in the Gold, Platinum, and Catamaran Fleets are equipped with electric windlasses.
 Silver Fleet yachts Kele, Great Expectations, Kokomo, and Phoenix also have electric windlasses.

-In Boat Check-Out Forms
+In Boat Pre-Cruise (Check-Out) Forms

 On The Boat